wkumari/draft-wkumari-opsawg-sdi/README.md

-   is connected to the network the attacker may be able to extract the device private key (especially if it is not stored in a TPM), pretend to be the device when connecting to the network, and download and extract the (encrypted) config file.
+   is connected to the network the attacker may be able to extract the device private key (especially if it is not stored in a TPM), pretend to be the device when connecting to the network, and download and extract the (encrypted) configuration file.

    An attacker with access to the configuration server (or the ability to route traffic to configuration server under their control) and the device's public key could return a configuration of the attacker's choosing to the unprovisioned device.

-   This mechanism does not protect against a malicious vendor - while the keypair should be generated on the device, and the private key should be securely stored, the mechanism cannot detect or protect against a vendor who claims to do this, but instead generates the
+   This mechanism does not protect against a malicious vendor.
+While the keypair should be generated on the device, and the private key should be securely stored, the mechanism cannot detect or protect against a vendor who claims to do this, but instead generates the